oracle/macest/README.md

 See the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for information about contributing to MACEst.

+## Related Publications

+For more information about the underlying methodology behind MACEst, then please refer to our accompanying research paper that has been shared on arXiv:

+* "[MACEst: The reliable and trustworthy Model Agnostic Confidence Estimator](https://arxiv.org/abs/2109.01531).
+Rhys Green, Matthew Rowe, and Alberto Polleri.
+2021."

 ## License
 Copyright (c) 2021, Oracle and/or its affiliates.
 All rights reserved.